Most patients who think they are allergic to penicillin are not (from):

 If there is a compelling reason to give an antibiotic to which the patient is allergic, consider desensitization.
 Antibiotic hypersensitivity reactions and approaches to desensitization is an excellent review from 2014 and covers a large number of drugs.
 I have only done it once, a pregnant woman with tertiary syphilis.
 It took most of my day to accomplish.
 Total pain.

-There is increasing popularity in skin testing before giving beta-lactams.
-One method (PubMed) is to do a prick test, then an intradermal injection with pcn and controls, followed by po amoxicillin before the beta-lactam is given.
-The vast majority of the time the patient has no issues, so I wonder about the time spent (looks to be about six hours) and expense for such a low yield of positives vrs just giving the penicillin (which I tend to do) with the code cart right outside the door.
+There is increasing popularity in skin testing before giving beta-lactams (PubMed).
+One method (PubMed) is to do a prick test, then an intradermal injection with penicillin and controls, followed by po amoxicillin before the beta-lactam is given.
+The vast majority of the time the patient has no issues, so I wonder about the time spent (looks to be about six hours) and expense for such a low yield of positives vrs just giving a penicillin (which I tend to do) with the code cart right outside the door.
 Have yet to need it.